Recycle right... or it may cost you

 Employees recycle batteries from home and work to reduce the number of batteries going into landfills.

-The County of Orange offers FREE disposal for hazardous waste materials at locations throughout the County.
+The County of Orange offers FREE disposal for household hazardous waste materials at locations throughout the County.
 Call (714) 834-6752 to find a location near you, or to learn more.
-You can also log on to http://oclandfills.com/hazardous/.
+Visit oclandfills.com/hazardous.

 Three great ways to handle waste: reduce, reuse, recycle:

 - Reduce: Cut back on the amount of waste you make by purchasing in bulk, not in single-use packaging.
-Pack your lunch and lunch items in a lunchbox and reusable containers, instead of disposable bags.
+Pack your lunch in a lunchbox and reusable containers, instead of disposable bags.

-- Reuse: Find a new way to use resources, clothing, household items, furniture, etc. Donate reusable items to local non-profits that give new life to these resources.
+- Reuse: Find a new way to use resources, clothing, household items, furniture, etc. Donate reusable items to local non-profits that give new life to these items.

 - Recycle: Participate in the City’s recycling programs.
-Recycling programs save resources and may lower your trash bill.
+Recycling programs save resources.

 Small changes can lead to significant resource savings over time, and this is good for the environment!

-In September of 2006, the Santa Ana City Council adopted a procurement policy that emphasizes the purchase of recycled goods.
-The adoption of this polity was important in closing the recycling loop—reduce-reuse-recycle--and is a big issue at the State level.
+The Santa Ana City Council adopted a procurement policy that emphasizes the purchase of recycled goods.
+The adoption of this policy was important in closing the recycling loop—reduce-reuse-recycle.

-The City has a representative on the County of Orange Waste Management Commission and a representative on the County of Orange Recycling Coordinators group.
-These two groups assist cities in implementing their recycling programs and provide coordination with the Orange County Board of Supervisors.
+The City has a representative on the County of Orange Recycling Coordinators group.
+This group assist cities in implementing their recycling programs and provides coordination with the Orange County Board of Supervisors.